 Working with West Lothian Council

 In a formal proposal submitted to West Lothian Council (WLC) in September 2008 we suggested the following locations: Kettilstoun, Beecraigs (both WLC owned) and St Michael’s Hospital (NHS owned land), and since then sites near Linlithgow Bridge Primary School have also been considered.
 In April 2010 we became founder members of the Linlithgow and District Sport Recreation and Leisure Development Association, working on plans for the field west of the Leisure Centre along with BFC Linlithgow, Scout groups and Linlithgow Rugby Club.
-In January 2011 WLC announced they would fund the cost of an access road for this site (which they had calculated to be £390k).
+In January 2011 WLC announced they would not fund the cost of an access road for this site (which they had calculated to be £390k).

 In September 2010, WLC adopted an Allotments Strategy.